Matt Bonner: Professional career

-Italy (2003–2004)
+Sicilia Messina (2003–2004)

 Bonner was selected with the 45th overall pick in the 2003 NBA draft by the Chicago Bulls but was then traded to the Toronto Raptors.
 The Raptors did not have a roster spot available at the time and asked Bonner to play overseas and hone his skills with a verbal promise to make the team the following season.

 Bonner signed with Sicilia Messina of the Italian league in Messina, Sicily.
 Sicilia filed for bankruptcy in the middle of the season and stopped paying its players.
 Many players left the team but Bonner continued to play and finished the year averaging 19.2 points and 9.3 rebounds.

 Toronto Raptors (2004–2006)

 In September 2004, Bonner signed a one-year deal with the Toronto Raptors.
 On December 15, 2004, Bonner was ejected during a game against the Minnesota Timberwolves after attempting to block a Kevin Garnett shot attempt, with Raptors fans giving him a standing ovation, chanting his name and high-fiving him on his way out.
 In 2004–05, he played in all 82 regular season games and averaged 7.2 points.
 He remains the only Raptors rookie to play all 82 games in a season.

 In August 2005, Bonner re-signed with the Raptors on a two-year deal.